Frex: dependently-typed algebraic simplification

 \subsubsection{Conversion Checking}

 Types in \Frexlib{} can be large, and sometimes a unification problem that arises while type checking \Frexlib{} is postponed due to an unsolved metavariable which blocks evaluation.
 In this case, we might have a unification problem of the form \IdrisFunction{f} \IdrisBound{x1} \IdrisKeyword{...} \IdrisBound{xn} \IdrisKeyword{=?=} \IdrisFunction{f} \IdrisBound{y1} \IdrisKeyword{...} \IdrisBound{yn} where the \IdrisBound{xi}, \IdrisBound{yi} etc may be very large subterms, and the terms unify if they are convertible.
-If most corresponding terms are equal after evaluation, but one differs, it may take a long time to find the differing subterm which blocks unification, especially since we need to evaluate to check the convertibility of subterms.
-Fortunately, terms in blocked unification problems tend to differ at the heads, rather than a deeply nested subterm.
-Therefore, we always check the heads of the values of corresponding \IdrisBound{xi} and \IdrisBound{yi} first.
-If any are unequal, we postpone the unification problem.
-This heuristic has a significant effect on performance, preventing a lot of unnecessary evaluation.
+If most corresponding terms are equal after evaluation, but one differs, it may take a long time to find the differing subterm which blocks unification, especially since checking the convertibility of subterms involves evaluation.
+Fortunately, terms in blocked unification problems tend to differ at the heads rather than at deeply nested subterms.
+Therefore, we always check the heads of the values of corresponding \IdrisBound{xi} and \IdrisBound{yi} first, postponing the unification problem if any are unequal.
+This heuristic significantly improves performance, preventing a lot of unnecessary evaluation.